eypacha/pixelrealms/README.md

-# Pixelworld — Game Mechanics
+# Pixelrealms — Game Mechanics

-**Pixelworld** is a prototype for exploration and turn-based encounters built on a procedurally generated terrain.
+**Pixelrealms** is a prototype for exploration and turn-based encounters built on a procedurally generated terrain.
 The world is created using a midpoint displacement heightmap and explored screen-by-screen using a deterministic seed.
 This document explains the game's mechanics and points to the key files in the codebase.
 It intentionally omits installation and run instructions.

 Summary
 - Genre: Tile-based exploration with simple turn-based encounters.